Part one of the painfully prolonged adolescence of the Boy Wonder.

 The reanimated Todd fulfills his teenage promise and becomes a version of Batman happy to use lethal force.
 His defining story is Revenge of the Red Hood, in which Grant Morrison pointedly restores his original red hair and provides him with his own version of Robin, a girl called Scarlett, herself hell bent on avenging the new Robin who she believes led to her becoming deformed.

 Yes, I did just say new Robin.
 But let’s leave the baroque Wayne family soap opera there for now.
-We’ll return soon with the story of the best thing to happen to Robin for many years: Damian Wayne, demon spawn of Bruce.
+We’ll return with the story of the best thing to happen to Robin for many years: Damian Wayne, demon spawn of Bruce.